 The Gift

 Fast forward to 2024.
-Since my move, I had experienced love, extreme loss, life threatening accidents, being hit by a motor vehicle twice, lived through the Pandemic and Lahaina Fire, along with the aftermath.
+Since my move, I have experienced love, extreme loss, life-threatening accidents, being hit by a motor vehicle twice, lived through the Pandemic and Lahaina Fire, along with the aftermath.

-In March 2024, I was in WA picking up my fur baby Ella and again that friend had crossed my mind.
-I message her and it was suggested I visit.
+In March 2024, I was in WA picking up my fur baby Ella, and again that friend had crossed my mind.
+I messaged her, and it was suggested I visit.
 It was worded in such a way that made me pause.
-I knew my friend wasn’t well she had said as much when I saw her in the fall of 2023.
-So, after the 2 hour drive up north, I found myself at the hospital, opening the curtain to see her laying in her upright bed looking very different from what I remembered.
-Still a light in her eyes and she was smiling at me.
-I went to her bedside and took her hand and as casually as speaking of the weather she looked at me and said, “I just want to get this out there, I have Stage 4 cancer and I’m not going to make it.”
+I knew my friend wasn’t well; she had said as much when I saw her in the fall of 2023.
+So, after the 2-hour drive up north, I found myself at the hospital, opening the curtain to see her lying in her upright bed, looking very different from what I remembered.
+Still a light in her eyes, and she was smiling at me.
+I went to her bedside and took her hand, and as casually as speaking of the weather, she looked at me and said, “I just want to get this out there, I have Stage 4 cancer and I’m not going to make it.”
 What do you say?
-I remember thinking, ‘Me crying won’t help her.’
-So, I paused and looked up, I smiled, rubbed her hand and said, ‘How can I help.’
-This lead to her partner Marty leaving the room which I could tell was emotional and hard.
+I remember thinking, ‘My crying won’t help her.’
+So, I paused and looked up, I smiled, rubbed her hand, and asked, ‘How can I help?’
+This ask led to her partner Marty leaving the room, which was emotional and complex.
 Rightly so.
 I wouldn’t want to leave my partner’s side should the tables be turned.

 We spoke for 4 hours.
-We spoke of good times, bad times, we laughed and I was there for her as she cried.
+We spoke of good times and bad times, we laughed, and I was there for her as she cried.
 All the while, I just held her hand.
-She told me of things she had learned in life and I listened, knowing this moment was important and that at this point time was precious — it always is which many don’t realize until it is too late but here we were.
-We spoken of adventures we had wanted to have on Maui together; hiking, snorkeling, swimming, restaurants, labyrinths, and walking the beach.
+She told me of things she had learned in life, and I listened, knowing this moment was critical and that at this point in time was precious — it always is, which many don’t realize until it is too late, but here we were.
+We spoke of adventures we had wanted to have on Maui together: hiking, snorkeling, swimming, restaurants, labyrinths, and walking the beach.
 I was going to show her all the cool spots and take her on the journey of her life.
-I had flashed back to our conversation in 2014, 10 years before, and she looked me straight in the eyes, held my hand a bit firmer and said, “I have an ask and it’s something only you can do…” I leaned in and just said, “Anything.”
+I had flashed back to our conversation in 2014, 10 years before, and she looked me straight in the eyes, held my hand a bit firmer, and said, “I have an ask and it’s something only you can do…” I leaned in and just said, “Anything.”
 That is when she shared, “I need you to get Marty to Maui to do all the adventures we had planned.”

 I remember meeting Marty separately.
-At the time I met Catherine, she was a school board member and Marty was in City Council.
-Marty was my cribbage buddy and Catherine was my walking, let’s talk education buddy.
+When I met Catherine, she was a school board member, and Marty was on the City Council.
+Marty was my cribbage buddy, and Catherine was my walking, let’s talk education buddy.
 I remember when I had put two and two together that they were dating.
-I had a cribbage match with one and a walk with the other in the same day and I remember when I mentioned the other person each of their faces lit up so bright.
-It was like seeing fire flies lighting a path and cheeks each flushed.
+I had a cribbage match with one and a walk with the other on the same day, and I remember when I mentioned the other person, each of their faces lit up so bright.
+It was like seeing fireflies lighting a path, and cheeks flushed.
 Ahhh…I see.
-I knew they weren’t out about this to the general public and even we talked little about it.
+I knew they weren’t out about this to the general public, and we even talked a little about it.
 I love their professionalism and passion for their individual work.
-Soon, I started playing cribbage with them both, went over to their house.
-We were all close and every trip I did my best to see them and they said, if I ever wanted to stay somewhere other than my parent’s home there was a place for me.
+Soon, I started playing cribbage with them both, and went over to their house.
+We were all close; on every trip, I did my best to see them.
+They said that if I ever wanted to stay somewhere other than my parents’ home, there was a place for me.
 I rarely took pictures of us all.
-In truth I may only have one or two because I just wanted memories, fun moments, and laughing with friends and they gave me that.
+In truth, I may only have one or two because I just wanted memories, fun moments, and laughing with friends, and they gave me that.

-Back to the moment of Catherine’s ask, part of me was still hoping that she would pull through but when I saw her face crumple, I knew it wasn’t going to happen.
-I said I promised and we spent some of that four hours planning.
+Back to the moment of Catherine’s ask, part of me was still hoping she would pull through, but when I saw her face crumple, I knew it wouldn’t happen.
+I said I promised, and we spent some of those four hours planning.
 She let me know Marty was stubborn as though that was something new that I didn’t know (lol).
 So, I had to be diligent…to which I said, “Do you not know me at all?”
 Equally as stubborn, I knew I could get him there.
-She said he would be depressed and I was gonna have to work some magic.
-Also my specialty with friends.
+She said he would be depressed, and I was gonna have to work some magic, also, my specialty with friends.
 I always love taking them on epic adventures.
-We laughed and smiled and then she gave me the message, “You can’t tell him until after I die.”
+We laughed and smiled, and then she gave me the message, “You can’t tell him until after I die.”
 The words were sobering.
 I felt my friend slipping from me.
-Then the squeezed my hang with tears in her eyes.
+Then she squeezed my hand with tears in her eyes.
 One last thing, “At the end of the trip, I need you to tell him that I want him to live.
 I want a full life for him, I need this from you.”
 I nodded my head and smiled, my eyes finally glistening.
 And there it was, my task was set, her last big gift to the person she adored most in the world.

-I didn’t tell anyone how ill she was, not even my parents when they asked.
-I knew she didn’t want anyone to worry and in my mind, it wasn’t my story to tell.
-A few weeks after I had gotten back I FaceTimed her and showed her the sunset.
+I didn’t tell anyone how ill she was, not even my parents, when they asked.
+I knew she didn’t want anyone to worry, and in my mind, it wasn’t my story to tell.
+A few weeks after I returned, I FaceTimed her and showed her the sunset.
 It was beautiful that night as I walked along the sand.
-Looking out at the water, I saw a sun beam of light fly across the evening sky then wink out.
+Looking out at the water, I saw a sunbeam of light fly across the evening sky, then wink out.
 That would be my last time talking to her.
-I was working on day and saw I had a missed message that Catherine was going home and I felt like I should call but was being pulled in a million directions as once.
+I was working on a day and saw I had a missed message that Catherine was going home, and I felt like I should call, but was being pulled in a million directions as once.
 And then Marty shared that she had passed.
-Suddenly the many tasks didn’t seem so important.
-I just walked back to the beach and stared out a the ocean finally letting my tears flow for both of my friends.
+Suddenly, the many tasks didn’t seem so important.
+I just walked back to the beach and stared out at the ocean, finally letting my tears flow for both of my friends.

-May was a tough month, both my aunt and my friend had their memorial services, both died from cancer.
-It was a dark month for me but I remembered my purpose and when I visited WA for my birthday in the summer, I set up a cribbage match with my two fav guys, Erik and Marty.
+May was a tough month, both my aunt and my friend had their memorial services, and both died from cancer.
+It was a dark month for me, but I remembered my purpose.
+When I visited WA for my birthday in the summer, I set up a cribbage match with my two favorite guys, Erik and Marty.
 How to share such a request?
 Do I say it in front of our friend?
-I decided to write it in a note and give it to him after the match.
+I wrote it in a note and gave it to him after the match.
 I just watched his face and the heaviness behind his eyes.
 It was like sharing a message from an angel.
-I didn’t speak of the message, I just gave kept my goodbyes short and left.
-But then the mission came in to play.
+I didn’t speak of the message, I just kept my goodbyes short and left.
+But then the mission came into play.
 Every few weeks, I sent messages reminding Marty to come to Maui.
 I felt like a little pestering pixy and wasn’t sure if all of my nagging would be in vain.
-I knew Marty was working on his political campaign and wasn’t sure he wanted to come but I also knew, I would just keep trying.
+I knew Marty was working on his political campaign and wasn’t sure he wanted to come, but I also knew I would keep trying.

 Finally, I got the message 20-25th of November.
-When I was at the beach walking, I spoke to Catherine as I stared up at the sunset.
-It’s happening friend.
+While walking on the beach, I spoke to Catherine as I stared at the sunset.
+It’s happening, friend.
 I’m doing what I promised.
-It was always a sun beam, a falling star or something but I often felt she heard me and was responding.
+It was always a sunbeam, a falling star, but I often felt she heard me and was responding.
 The trip was crazy.
-At the time I was also working on a book and two courses that would all be published in December.
-So, adding a friend trip in there honestly felt nuts but we did.
-I took him to tide pools, to Haleakala, to the beach.
-I took him to the restaurants she and I would have been to or that I would have taken them both.
-I managed to do it all and then the end of it all came.
-Monday, I realized it was time, time to share the last message and again, I was plotting — ‘What is the best way to share this last message from my friend?’
+At the time, I was also working on a book and two courses that would all be published in December.
+So, adding a friend trip in there honestly felt nuts, but we did.
+I took him to tide pools, Haleakala, and the beach.
+I took him to the restaurants she and I would have been to, or that I would have taken them both to.
+I managed to do it all, and then the end came.
+Monday, I realized it was time to share the last message, and again, I was plotting — ‘What is the best way to share this last message from my friend?’
 So, I got him to come over for a cribbage match before he had to hit the plane.

 I swore she was with me because I dominated in that game.
-Probably the gift I got for sharing the message because though I loved playing cribbage with the guys, I was hardly ever in first place.
-So, we played the game and it came to the end.
+The gift I must have received for sharing the message -- though I loved playing cribbage with the guys, I was hardly ever in first place.
+So, we played the game and it came to an end.
 I noticed on the clock at 2:53 p.m.
 (253 was our area code in WA).
 It was time.

-It’s been a challenging few years with so much loss especially the loss of Catherine who few knew I was so connected to and loved but doing that mission game me so much purpose and filled me with so much joy.
+It’s been a challenging few years with so much loss, especially the loss of Catherine, whom few knew I was so connected to and loved, but doing that mission gave me so much purpose and filled me with so much joy.
 It was The Gift.

-And as we move into the holidays regardless of what religion, background, culture, this is a reminder, our friends and family, they are our gifts, they are more precious than gold, platinum, or any money.
+As we move into the holidays, regardless of religion, background, or culture, this is a reminder that our friends and family are our gifts; they are more precious than gold, platinum, or any money.
 Time with them is never promised.
-So, on this day, as you read this, remember that and spend the time to connect; fully, truly, passionately, and always, always with love.
+So, on this day, as you read this, remember that and spend the time to connect; entirely, truly, passionately, and always, always with love.
 Make this life Magic and an Epic Adventure.

 Warmly,